joostiphone/Z390-Hackintosh-Joost/README.md

 (Item 0 is the oldest):

-0. Installed my system succesfully using OpenCore v0.6.0
+0. Installed my system successfully using OpenCore v0.6.0
 1. Tweaked it
 2. Updated to Beta 3
 2b.
 30-7-2020 15h42 OC060 BigSurB3 NoSN.zip